Annual Remittance Basis Charge (“RBC”) Print

 If the non-domicile decides not to pay the RBC, then unless his unremitted overseas income and gains are less than £2,000 he will have to pay UK tax on his worldwide income and gains.
 For many non-domiciles this will be the less costly option, and each individual will have to review his position to see whether it will be beneficial to claim the remittance basis.
-As a rule, for a £30,000 remittance basis charge, if the offshore assets generally produce income of less than £70,000 during 2018//19 for a 45% taxpayer, or £80,000 for an individual whose top rate of tax is 40%, then it will not be worthwhile claiming the remittance basis and it would probably be beneficial to pay tax on the arising basis.
+As a rule, for a £30,000 RBC, if the offshore assets produce income of less than £70,000 during 2021/22 for a 45% taxpayer, or £80,000 for an individual whose top rate of tax is 40%, then it will not be worthwhile claiming the remittance basis and it would probably be more tax efficient to pay tax on the arising basis.

 For an individual who has been resident in the UK for more than 12 years the amount of offshore income increases to £112,000 for a 45% taxpayer, and £125,000 for a 40% taxpayer, before it is worthwhile considering payment of the RBC.

 Where the remittance basis is claimed, the individual will no longer be entitled to the following allowances:

 - Personal Allowance, including the Married Couple’s Allowance B

 - lind Person’s Allowance